 Linda's debut cookbook, Sephardic Baking from Nona and More Favorites: A Collection of Recipes For Baking Desayuno And More, will enable you to fill your own home with the comforting aromas of traditional Sephardic breads, brunch pastries, and desserts.
 Beyond simply teaching you how to bake timeless classics such as challah, bulemas, and biscotios, this cookbook also delves into the history of Sephardic Jews and the origins of their recipes.
 Plus, you’ll be introduced to several new kosher desserts for those times when you simply want to make a great chocolate cake.
 This cookbook truly captures the timeless recipes and other fantastic baked goods that have been passed down for generations of Sephardic home cooks.

 Here at JOY of KOSHER, we are giving you a free sneak peak of our favorite recipes.
-Don't forget to scroll down to see how you can enter to win a free copy of the cookbook!

 A Pastel is a hand pie in Ladino (Judeo Spanish), and these individual small pies use the suffix indicating smallness.
 Think of Pastelicos as meat-and-rice filled borekas.
 Other Sephardim make similar pastries such as meat Sambusak.
 Unlike cheese borekas, which are half moon shaped, pastelicos are triangular or round with little caps.